NYSED: 87128 CIP: 50.1002

 |Semester 3 - Choice of Option 1 or Option 2||9-10|

 |Case Study Research|

 All degree programs require that students maintain a cumulative grade point average of 3.0 every semester while enrolled in the program.
 A student is placed on probation if his or her semester GPA is below 3.0.
 A student is not subject to academic dismissal at the end of his or her first semester in a degree program.
 A student will be dismissed from the college after two consecutive semesters with a GPA below 3.0.
 A final GPA of 3.0 is required for graduation.

 Candidates for the master’s degree at FIT must have advanced to candidacy before being permitted to attend graduation ceremonies.

-For admittance to degree candidacy, students must have satisfied all outstanding prerequisites, completed a minimum of 39 approved course credits, achieved a final grade point average (GPA) of 3.0, and completed one internship for credit.
+For admittance to degree candidacy, students must have completed a minimum of 40 approved course credits, achieved a final grade point average (GPA) of at least 3.0, and completed one internship for credit.
 Students must have advanced to degree candidacy before being permitted to attend graduation ceremonies.